Search results for

 A closeup on the headband of the Anker Soundcore Space Q45.

-Headphone companion apps are vital for unlocking the most advanced features on the market.
+Companion apps are vital for unlocking the most advanced headphone features.
 These include spatial audio, Find My, and important firmware updates.
-Some apps, like Sony Sound Connect, have a five-band custom equalizer, nine EQ presets, and handy noise canceling tools.
-Others, like the AKG Headphones app, often receive complaints for a clunky user experience, connectivity issues, and limited high-end features.
+Some apps like Sony Sound Connect feature a five-band custom equalizer, nine EQ presets, and handy noise cancellation tools.
+Others, like the AKG Headphones app, often receive complaints for a clunky user experience, connectivity issues, and limited functionality.

-Connecting Anker’s current Space Q45 to the Soundcore app awards useful features, including Bluetooth codec selection, EQ presets, and wind noise reduction.
+Connecting Anker’s current Space Q45 to the Soundcore app awards Bluetooth codec selection, EQ presets, and wind noise reduction.
 The app allows you to change the headphone’s operation, create custom EQ profiles, and enable prompt tones.
 However, using the Soundcore app with the Space Q45 feels like a cheaper experience than its rivals.
-Consequently, many may decide it is not essential to use the app.
-At launch, the Anker Soundcore Life Q50 should provide a less finicky companion app.
+Consequently, many may decide it is not essential to download it at all.
+The Anker Soundcore Life Q50 should benefit from a less finicky companion app.

 An IP rating